SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 Now, obviously, if someone was hired to be a programmer, but can't program, then they can't do the job _at all_.
 But if someone has proven capable of getting it done (e.g. the programmer had no problems with the technical challenge when they were hired), and they are a motivated individual, then it just comes down to find ways to help them be more productive (assuming they at least mix well in their team).

-For example, if they hunt and peck to type, maybe they could use some lessons on touch typing (and there's a _ton_ of free websites for exactly this).
+For example, maybe they could use some lessons on touch typing (there's a _ton_ of free websites for exactly this).
 Or maybe they don't know how to use tools for performance/load testing.
 Or maybe knowing about how a certain framework really works under the hood [could save them a ton of time]({% post_url 2020-04-10-grey-box-react-redux-part-2 %}).

 Or maybe it's the process itself that's holding them back and you can take a hard look at it to identify ways to make it smoother.